Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): System Description

-In Fig.~\ref{fig:ESN_figure}, $\mathbf{W}_{\text{in}}$ is the input weights matrix, $\mathbf{W}_{\text{res}}$ is the reservoir weights matrix which is akin to the recurrent weights matrix in a traditional RNN, and $\mathbf{W}_{\text{out}}$ is the output weights matrix.
+where $\alpha \in [0,1]$ is the reservoir leakage rate.
+Note that for the binary jamming detection task, $K=1$ and $\sigma_{o}(\cdot)$ is the sigmoid activation function while for the multi-scenario classification task, $K=N_{\mathrm{jam}}=4$ (in this work) and $\sigma_{o}(\cdot)$ is the softmax activation function.
 In the ESN structure, $\mathbf{W}_{\text{out}}$ is the only trainable parameter.
-Other parameters such as $\mathbf{W}_{\text{in}}$, $\mathbf{W}_{\text{res}}$ and the feedback weights matrix $\mathbf{W}_{\text{fb}}$ (if teacher forcing~\cite{Lukosevicius2012} is enabled), are initialized according to a pre-determined distribution and kept unchanged.
+Other parameters such as $\mathbf{W}_{\text{in}}$, $\mathbf{W}_{\text{res}}$ are initialized according to a pre-determined distribution (e.g., uniform distribution $\mathcal{U}(-1,1)$) and kept unchanged throughout training and inference.
 This reduces the number of trainable parameters in the RC framework significantly and lends itself to applications with limited availability of training data.
-Unlike using a gradient-based algorithm such as BPTT, only the readout (output) layer needs to be trained, which can be perfomred by solving a simple Least Squares (LS) regression problem, resulting in a closed-form solution involving the matrix pseudo-inverse.
+The hyperparameter $\rho$, known as the spectral radius is defined as $\rho = \max |\lambda_{\text{eig}}(\mathbf{W}_{\text{res}}) |$, where $\lambda_{\text{eig}}(\mathbf{W}_{\text{res}})$ denotes the set of eigenvalues of $\mathbf{W}_{\text{res}}$.
+The hyperparameter $\kappa$, known as sparsity, is the fraction of total elements in $\mathbf{W}_{\text{res}}$ that are zero.
+Unlike using a gradient-based algorithm such as BPTT, only the readout (output) layer needs to be trained, which can be performed by solving a simple Least Squares (LS) regression problem, resulting in a closed-form solution involving the matrix pseudo-inverse.
+It has been shown that in general for RNNs, bidirectional architectures can extract long-term dependencies in the input sequence that are widely spaced in time~\cite{GRAVES2005602}.
+This is true of reservoirs in RC as well~\cite{bianchi2018bidirectional}, especially for the classification task where the entire input sequence is available for bidirectionality to be exploited.
+For a bidirectional reservoir setup, the dynamics equations are updated as follows: